This article may contain affiliate links. For full information, please see our disclaimer page

 We found this little bar whilst wandering the narrow streets of the Plaka.
 A glance inside and we were immediately struck by the myriad of bright coloured bottle stacked from floor to ceiling.
 Turns out its one of the oldest distilleries in Athens and they specialise in making liqueurs in a variety of flavours.
 All these bottles are stacked high and backlit with lighting to give a dazzling display.
 Oh, and the liqueurs themselves are delicious, especially the cherry.

 This cafe was another little place we found on our travels.
 A great place for a spot of lunch and to rest your weary feet from all that walking.
-It’s situated in a great spot withing the Plaka with outdoor seating shaded from the mid-day sun by
+It’s situated in a great spot within the Plaka with outdoor seating shaded from the mid-day sun.

 If travelling from Piraeus cruise port we would recommend walking the short distance to Piraeus metro station and getting the green line (M1) line and getting off at Monastiraki.
 From there you are within walking distance of The Plaka and Syntagma Square.
 There is also a great Flea Market at Monastiraki which is more like a market but still great for spending some time souvenir hunting.